Medium Mark D: Development

 Before the war a wooden mockup of the Mark D had been built and shown to members of the Tank Corps and an orders for ten prototypes placed (four from Fowler and six from Vickers).

 The tank as built was relatively long and narrow with a cylindrical fighting compartment at the front with machine gun ports to the front and sides.
 As it was so narrow the driving position was displaced to the back of the fighting compartment with the driver under a small cupola.
 To improve the view forward the roof of the fighting compartment sloped down from the cupola.
 Because the track runs sloped forward, another feature to improve driver views, in order to cross taller obstacles the driver was expected to take them by reversing.
 Powered by a Siddeley Puma engine the speed was in excess of Fuller's specification.

-Swimming trials were carried out with two modified tanks; the Mark D* which was widened to 8 ft 5 in and the Mark D** at 9 ft; the latter swimming well in a river test.
+Swimming trials were carried out with two modified tanks; the Mark D* which was widened from 7 ft 5 in to 8 ft 5 in and the Mark D** at 9 ft; the latter swimming well in a river test.

 Sufficient funds were provided for production of 45 tanks complete with Rolls-Royce engines, later cut to 20 of which only three were built - by the Royal Ordnance Factory - based on the D** and known as the "D Modified" (DM).

 Johnson's design department, and any further work on the D was terminated in 1923.